vishnu151103/Single-Cycle-RISC-V-Processor-with-B-Extension/README.md

 This processor supports RV32I (36 instructions) and includes 17 Bit-Manipulation instructions from Zbb and Zbkb, making it suitable for both standard RISC-V learning and cryptographic applications.

 ✨ Overview

 This processor implements:

-36 out of 40 RV32I instructions
+-> 36 out of 40 RV32I instructions
 (All except AUIPC and system instructions)

-17 Bit-Manipulation instructions from:
+-> 17 Bit-Manipulation instructions from:

-Zbb (Basic Bit Manipulation)
+-> Zbb (Basic Bit Manipulation)

-Zbkb (Bitwise Cryptography Primitives)
+-> Zbkb (Bitwise Cryptography Primitives)

 🔐 B-Extension Integration

 The 17 bit-manipulation instructions are implemented directly inside the ALU, without any extra modules.
 This approach makes the design:

-Lightweight

-Easy to modify

-Easy to remove (if a pure RV32I processor is preferred)
+-> Easy to remove B Extension from ALU (if a pure RV32I processor is preferred)

-Efficient for cryptographic algorithms such as ARX ciphers (ChaCha20, Speck, etc.)
+-> Efficient for cryptographic algorithms such as ARX ciphers (ChaCha20, Speck, etc.)

-You can use the processor happily as a standard RV32I design, or enable the extended ALU for crypto applications.
+-> You can use the processor happily as a standard RV32I design, or enable the extended ALU for crypto applications.

 🧩 Implemented Instructions

 ✔️ RV32I (36 Instructions)

 Supports all RV32I instructions except:

-AUIPC
+-> AUIPC

-System instructions (ECALL, EBREAK, CSR)
+-> System instructions (ECALL, EBREAK, CSR)

 ✔️ 17 Bit-Manipulation Instructions

 From Zbb and Zbkb subsets:

-min, minu, max, maxu
+-> min, minu, max, maxu

-andn, orn, xnor
+-> andn, orn, xnor

-rol, ror, rori
+-> rol, ror, rori

-pack, packh
+-> pack, packh

-rev8, brev8
+-> rev8, brev8

-cpop, clz, ctz
+ -> cpop, clz, ctz

 Tools Used

-HDL: Verilog
+-> HDL: Verilog

-Simulation & Implementation: Xilinx Vivado
+-> Simulation & Implementation: Xilinx Vivado

 📷 Attached Resources

 This repo includes:

-Simulation waveforms of all 17 bit-manipulation instructions
+-> Simulation waveforms of all 17 bit-manipulation instructions

-Their machine code encodings
+-> The machine code encodings of Bit instructions (For base instructions, we can use several websites)

-Verification screenshots
+-> Verification screenshots

-These help users understand exactly how each instruction behaves in hardware.

 ▶️ How to Run

 Simulation

-Open Vivado → Create RTL project
+-> Open Vivado → Create RTL project

-Add all files inside rtl/
+-> Add all files inside rtl/

-Add testbenches from tb/
+-> Add testbenches from tb/

-Run simulation → view waveforms
+-> Run simulation → view waveforms

 📬 Contact

 If you have:

 Questions